Jacek Bąk

 Jacek Waldemar Bąk (/pl/; born 24 March 1973) is a Polish former professional footballer who played as a central defender.

 Other than his country, he competed in France, Qatar and Austria, notably appearing in more than 150 competitive games for Lyon and contributing to win the 2002 national championship.

 Bąk represented Poland for 15 years, appearing for the nation in two World Cups and Euro 2008.

 Since 2004 he is a French citizen.

 Club career

 Born in Lublin, Bąk made his senior debuts with local Motor Lublin aged just 16, moving to Lech Poznań two years later.
 In the 1992–93 season, he contributed with 28 games to help the latter club win its third national championship in four years.

-Bąk signed for Olympique Lyonnais in the 1995 summer, going on to spend one full decade in the French Ligue 1 with that team and RC Lens, joining the latter in January 2002.
+Bąk signed for Lyon in the 1995 summer, going on to spend one full decade in the French Ligue 1 with that team and Lens, joining the latter in January 2002.
 The sides he played for during that campaign finished in first and second position.

 Bąk retired in June 2010 at the age of 37, after two years in the Qatar Stars League with Al-Rayyan SC and three with Austrian Bundesliga's Austria Wien.